A. Program Notes

 OCE and Natural Sciences and Engineering Research Council of Canada (NSERC) may partner to support selected collaborative VIP II and Applied Research and Development (ARD) projects.
-Partnership may be possible where the two applications are prepared in parallel, the projects are aligned and include unique and complementary milestones, and the industry cash contributions are not already allocated.
+Partnership may be possible where the two applications are prepared in parallel, the projects are aligned and include unique and complementary milestones, and the industry cash contributions being leveraged support both VIPII and ARD activities and are not already allocated.
+Furthermore, the OCE portion of the project must have a similar start date and the same duration same as the NSERC ARD portion of the project.
 Potential opportunities must be assessed by an OCE Business Development Manager on a case-by-case basis prior to commencing an application.

 - Research partner (Applicant) must be a principal investigator at an Ontario-accredited post-secondary institution.
 For college projects, the applicant must be a representative of the college applied research office, with the primary researchers included as team members.
 The applicant must have an arms-length relationship with the industry partner as defined on NSERC's website (refer to the section Conflict of Interest Guidelines for Partner Organizations).